mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 }
 ```

-From here, you can use `kyverno pull` to download these policies.
+From here, we can use `kyverno pull` to download these policies.

 ## Conclusion

 I’m very impressed by the capabilities of Kyverno.
-Like any policies engine you can manage policies to add more security and governance in your Kubernetes clusters.
+Like any policies engine we can manage policies to add more security and governance in our Kubernetes clusters.
 But Kyverno can do way more than just that, and in a simple manner.
 The two features illustrated in this post which blow my mind are: [check the image signatures](https://kyverno.io/docs/writing-policies/verify-images/) and [automatically generate rules for `Pod` controllers](https://kyverno.io/docs/writing-policies/autogen/).
-With OPA Gatekeeper, these two features are not something doable as easy as what Kyverno allows.

 Kyverno has more powerful features we didn’t cover in this post:
 - [Use external data sources in Policies](https://kyverno.io/docs/writing-policies/external-data-sources)